Objective, Burma!: Critical

 The New York Times wrote: "This is without question one of the best war films yet made in Hollywood.
 There are no phony heroics by Errol Flynn or any of the other members of a uniformly excellent cast.
 These boys conduct themselves like real soldiers and even the newspaper correspondent is a credit to the craft.
 The Warners have erred only in the film's excessive length.
 It runs approximately two hours and twenty minutes, or roughly thirty minutes more than appears to be absolutely necessary."

 Variety noted: "The film has considerable movement, particularly in the early reels and the tactics of the paratroopers are authentic in their painstaking detail.
 However, while the scripters have in the main achieved their purpose of heightening the action, there are scenes in the final reels that could have been edited more closely."

 Harrison's Reports wrote: "Very good!
 It ranks with the best of the war melodramas yet produced ...
 While the action holds one's interest all the way through, a cut of ten to fifteen minutes in the running time would not affect its dramatic punch."
 Film Daily wrote: "The picture impresses with its air of authenticity and the vivid realism that has gone into the telling of its story, and it possesses almost unremitting action crowded with the starkest of drama ...
 The primary fault of the film is that it is dragged out beyond all reason.
 There is much repetitious material that could be cut out to the improvement of the film."

-Filmink magazine called the film "serious, hard and lacks any sort of female interest – the enemy are ruthless and clever and the soldiers still wisecrack, but they are professional, no-nonsense killers who follow orders and get along with each other (unless really stressed) i.e. there is no contrived in-fighting."
+Filmink called the film: "serious, hard and lacks any sort of female interest – the enemy are ruthless and clever and the soldiers still wisecrack, but they are professional, no-nonsense killers who follow orders and get along with each other (unless really stressed) i.e. there is no contrived in-fighting."